 - Still no playable Waluigi

-Players can unlock 74 playable characters, including favorites like Pikachu, Cloud Strife, Toon Link, Bowser, Star Fox, and more.
-Each character has their own skillset and signature moves that can be employed to propel you to first place.
+There 74 playable characters like Pikachu, Cloud Strife, Toon Link, Bowser, Star Fox, and more.
+Each character has their own skillset and signature moves that can propel you to first place.
 Unfortunately for many fans, Waluigi still has not been added to the roster.

 |The Legend of Zelda: Breath of the Wild||✔||✔||$50 at Amazon|